 Warning signs of gum disease

-Persistent inflammation: Tooth inflammation is caused by bacteria that enters the gums and continues to penetrate with time.
+Persistent inflammation: Tooth inflammation is caused by bacteria that enter the gums and continues to penetrate with time.
 Light swelling is normal and usually goes away with time.
 However, if the inflammation goes on for long and begins to minimize gum tissue breakdown.
 This may lead to significant bone loss and if untreated, it can lead to tooth loss.

 Bad breath: This is one of the most common signs of gum disease.
 This is common among those who don’t floss regularly.
 Plaque collects in between the teeth causing bad breath and gum inflammation.